Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.18 team ERA that ranks 16th among all league pitching staffs.
+- The Rangers' 4.25 team ERA ranks 17th among all league pitching staffs.

-- In his most recent appearance on Wednesday, July 19, the righty tossed six scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- Rangers pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In 19 games this season, the 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .208 to opposing batters.
+- In his most recent outing on Saturday against the Minnesota Twins, the righty threw six scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.